10 Things to Consider Before Owning a Nissan Leaf in Malaysia

 1. Fun to Drive

 Most electric cars are actually fun to drive and this applies to the Nissan Leaf as well.
 This is actually due to the heavy battery pack which sits down low beneath the floor.
 As a result, the car has a low centre of gravity and this greatly improves the driving stability.
 The electric motor can deliver a high amount of torque from standstill and there is no transmission lag as well.
 While the Nissan Leaf is not a performance car, the sensation of instant acceleration can be still felt.
 There are not many cars in Malaysia that can match the low speed acceleration of the Nissan Leaf.
+Check out our driving review of the Nissan Leaf here.

 2. Low Resale Value